- About Google Cloud Storage

 READpermission to the object or bucket by using the user's or group's email address.

-You can also retrieve the Google Storage IDs of a project Team, a project Editors group, or a project Owners group by following the same steps for retrieving your ID shown above.
+You can also retrieve the Google Cloud Storage IDs of a project Team, a project Editors group, or a project Owners group by following the same steps for retrieving your ID shown above.
+For more information, see Finding Google Cloud Storage IDs.

 - What happens if a tool or library uses another storage provider's ACL syntax?